GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 ### Integrating with Rails

-The `Airbrake` gem needs access to your `Project ID` and `Project API Key`, both of which can be found on the right-hand side of the `Project Settings` page while being logged into the `Airbrake.io` dashboard.
+The `Airbrake` gem needs access to your `Project ID` and `Project API Key`, both of which can be found on the right-hand side of the `Project Settings` page while being logged into the `Airbrake` dashboard.
 With both of these values in hand, open a terminal to your Rails application root directory and enter the `rails generate airbrake` command, followed by your `Project ID` and `Project API Key`:

 ```bash
 $ rails generate airbrake PROJECT_ID PROJECT_API_KEY